return42/sphkerneldoc/linux_src_doc/fs/ubifs/tnc_c.rst

 That means that the garbage collection and the in-the-gaps method of committing must be able to determine if an index node is in the old index.
-Most of the old index nodes can be found by looking up the TNC using the '\ :c:func:`lookup_znode`\ ' function.
+Most of the old index nodes can be found by looking up the TNC using the 'lookup_znode()' function.
 However, some of the old index nodes may have been deleted from the current index or may have been changed so much that they cannot be easily found.
 In those cases, an entry is added to an RB-tree.
 That is what this function does.
 The RB-tree is ordered by LEB number and